 Today we see more with:

 - Air ride suspension.

 Just to name a few.

-It would be nice to see the manufacturers take a step back and give us simpler ATVs at a lower price, but the people want more and more tech.
+It would be nice to see the manufacturers take a step back and give us simpler machines at a lower price, but the people want more and more tech.
 Combined with needing to comply with more safety regulations, it’s getting harder for the manufacturers to offer cheaper models.